luisfer153/TSA/README.md

 ---

-# TSA – Terraria Server Administrator
+# TSA – Tmodloader Server Administrator

 A CLI tool to manage **tModLoader servers** with an easy way to switch between different tModLoader versions while keeping the same configuration of mods, worlds, and plugins across multiple machines.